The mountain rescuers

 No concerns about the next generation

 “Alpine emergency without injuries” is the most common type of alert message during the winter period, explains Sepp Mitterer, who has been the head of Saalbach Hinterglemm’s mountain rescue team since 2012.
 The base in the Glemmtal valley counts around 36 active members and the members of the voluntary team are not concerned about the future generation, as Sepp Mitterer says: “We have many excellent young mountain rescuers on our team.
 Of course, we also benefit from the widespread mountaineering proficiency in the region.
 The young folks are already passionate mountain climbers anyway.
 We just get in touch with them and ask if they would like to join us.”
 Markus Mitterer agrees.
-The 40-year-old laughs and says, “My father is also a mountain rescuer, so it was pretty obvious from the beginning that I would step into his footsteps eventually.
+He laughs and says, “My father is also a mountain rescuer, so it was pretty obvious from the beginning that I would step into his footsteps eventually.
 I was a little hesitant at first, because I was worried that I wouldn’t have much leisure time left if I constantly had to make my way up to the mountain.
 But I quickly realised that working with the group and going through training together with like-minded mountain aficionados would enrich my life tremendously.
 Today, I’m a certified mountain guide and also work around the mountain professionally.”

 Passion alone doesn’t make a mountain rescuer

 Those who are accepted into the ranks of the mountain rescuers have to go through an extensive training programme.
 Sepp Mitterer explains, “Of course, physical suitability and mountaineering experience are the base requirements.
 The minimum age is generally 17 years.
 However, we like to wait a few more years until the applicants have finished school, the armed forces or vocational training.
 If they are already working, then they usually know whether they have time for exercises and for the training and if they are willing to invest the flexibility and the commitment.
 That keeps the incidences of absenteeism very low and the young people stick with us.”
 “Mountain rescuing is not a hobby.
-It’s a passion and a way of life,” says Fritz Steger, who has been a voluntary mountain rescuer since 2011, and the 24-year-old adds, “Training is divided into three blocks and selection already takes place during the first course.
+It’s a passion and a way of life,” says Fritz Steger, who has been a voluntary mountain rescuer since 2011, and he adds, “Training is divided into three blocks and selection already takes place during the first course.
 Every week, we’re taught about the mountains, the ice and the winter, both theoretically as well as practically.
 Training also included a four-day-long alpine medical training session.
 Next to the physical abilities, one’s psychological suitability is also rigorously tested.
 You have to meet certain criteria and every block ends with a test.
 Additionally, we also participate in around 25 hours of exercises at the local base every year.
 And just as important as one’s physical suitability, athleticism and resilience is time availability!”

 Even the most athletic mountain aficionados with the best abilities won’t be of much help to the mountain rescue team if they don’t have sufficient time to join regular deployments.
 But Sepp Mitterer knows to pay close attention to this during the selection process and points out, “Markus, for example, isn’t available much during the day as he works as a mountain guide.
 But then he joins us on evening and night deployments.
 Working as a chef at his parents’ hotel, Fritz has limited availability during evenings, but gladly assists us by day and is usually the first to arrive at the deployment location thanks to his motocross motorcycle.
 As a result, we have a diverse mix and whenever an alert comes in, I can rely on the fact that a sufficient number of mountain rescuers will show up at the meeting spot.
 An employee who has to drop everything to save someone from an emergency situation has to receive full cover from his boss and his co-workers.
 We are very thankful for the fact that all companies are on our side here.
 But we also receive support from our families which we often have to leave behind in the middle of the night or during a relaxing meal in order to go help somebody in need.”